 12/ Turn an IKEA Kallax into a bedside table

 Your traditional bedside table comes with drawers.
 Ideally, you’ll want to be able to reach out and take what you need without tugging at a creaky drawer.
 With its four compartments, an IKEA Kallax makes this a lot easier.

 Your bedside table can also be useful for storing items (a vase or books for example), which in turn allows for more room space.
 You can even choose to paint your Kallax with different patterns for a more striking effect.

-Wire basket side table
+13/ Turn an IKEA Wire basket into a side table

 If you like eccentric furniture, you will love this IKEA wire basket hack.
 Its light and easy look makes it easy to convert into bedside furniture.
 Ideal for placing your flower vases or other light décor, the wire basket can be set in any part of the room, other than the bedside.

 Turn it upside down to hold your vase and place a rounded table top over the upturned base.
 Give it some flair by painting the wire frames a different colour.
 The colour of your curtains or carpet can serve as a guide.
 Find a combo that is most suitable for your room.

 14/ Maximise your bedside corner space